boundarylayer/simple-report-template/README.md

 ## License

 This project is released under the Unlicense License, granting you complete freedom to use, modify, and distribute the template.
-For more details, see the [LICENSE file](./LICENSE) file.
+For more details, see the [LICENSE](./LICENSE) file.